-Plan 1 Plan 2 Hybrid Retirement Plan Service Retirement Multiplier The retirement multiplier is a factor used in the formula to determine a final retirement benefit.
+PLAN 1 PLAN 2 RETIREMENT PLAN Service Retirement Multiplier VRS: The retirement multiplier is a factor used in the formula to determine a final retirement benefit.
 The retirement multiplier for non-hazardous duty members is 1.70%.
-Service Retirement Multiplier Same as Plan 1 for service earned, purchased or granted prior to January 1, 2013.
-The retirement multiplier is 1.65% for creditable service earned, Service Retirement Multiplier Defined Benefit Component The retirement multiplier for the defined benefit component is 1.0%.
-For members that opted into the Hybrid Poticement Plan from Plan 1.
-15 1.70%. purchased or granted on or after January 1, 2013.
-Hybrid Retirement Plan from Plan 1 or Plan 2, the applicable multipliers for those plans will be used to calculate the retirement benefit for service credited in those plans.
+Service Retirement Multiplier VRS: Same as Plan 1 for service earned, purchased or granted prior to January 1, 2013.
+The retirement multiplier is 1.65% for service credit earned, purchased or granted on or after January 1, 2013.
+Service Retirement Multiplier Defined Benefit Component VRS: The retirement multiplier for the defined benefit component is 1.0%.
+For members that opted into the Hybrid Retirement Plan from Plan 1 or Plan 2, the applicable multipliers for those plans will be used to calculate the retirement benefit for service credited in those plans.
 Sheriffs and regional jail superintendents: The retirement multiplier for sheriffs and regional jail superintendents is 1.85%.
 Sheriffs and regional jail superintendents: Same as Plan 1.
 Sheriffs and regional jail superintendents: Not applicable.
 Political subdivision hazardous duty employees: The retirement multiplier of eligible political subdivision hazardous duty employees other than sheriffs and regional jail superintendents is 1.70% or 1.85% as elected by the employer.
 Political subdivision hazardous duty employees: Same as Plan 1.
 Political subdivision hazardous duty employees: Not applicable.
 Defined Contribution Component Not applicable.

-Normal Retirement Age Age 65.

-Political subdivisions hazardous duty employees: Age 60.

-Normal Retirement Age

-Normal Social Security

-retirement age.

-Political subdivisions

-hazardous duty employees:

-Same as Plan 1.

-Normal Retirement Age

-Defined Benefit Component
+Normal Retirement Age VRS: Age 65.
+Political subdivision hazardous duty employees: Age 60.
+Normal Retirement Age VRS: Normal Social Security retirement age.
+Political subdivision hazardous duty employees: Same as Plan 1.
+Normal Retirement Age Defined Benefit Component VRS: Same as Plan 2.
+Political subdivision hazardous duty employees: Not applicable.
+Defined Contribution Component Members are eligible to receive leaving upon employment, subject to restrictions.